psoukie/psoukie.github.io/_notes/direction-based-notation-for-hive.md

 ## Direct Destination

 If the destination is next to the moved piece or the moved piece is a Grasshopper using its regular move, the destination is notated using only the abbreviation of the direction of the move.
-In other cases, use the referenced destination below.[^grasshopper]
+In other cases, use the [referenced destination](#fererenced-destination) below.

-[^grasshopper]: Note that this means a Mosquito mimicking a Grasshopper is not notated using direct destination.
+>> Note that this means a move with a Soldier Ant to a space next to it is notated using direct destination.
+It also means that a move with a Mosquito mimicking a Grasshopper is not notated using direct destination.

 ## Referenced Destination